tools

 Policy is too strict too early

-If you move to or before sender inventory is complete, legitimate mail can fail.
+If you move to quarantine or reject before sender inventory is complete, legitimate mail can fail.
 Start with monitoring, then tighten policy in stages.

 Reports do not arrive